jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 Using an aspect means any piece of content in the repository can become "rateable" simply by adding the aspect to the object.
 SomeCo may start out using ratings only for whitepapers and then decide later to use them for other types of content.
 If so, it won't require any code changes.
 That's the beauty of aspects.

 Alfresco needs to know about the new model.
 Models are registered through Spring.
-The Spring context file is called [service-context.xml](https://github.com/jpotts/alfresco-developer-series/blob/master/behaviors/behavior-tutorial-repo/src/main/amp/config/alfresco/module/behavior-tutorial-repo/context/service-context.xml) and it lives in:
+There are multiple Spring context files.
+It doesn't really matter which one you use to wire in your models.
+Newer versions of the SDK use the bootstrap-context.xml file, so let's use that. is called [service-context.xml](https://github.com/jpotts/alfresco-developer-series/blob/master/behaviors/behavior-tutorial-repo/src/main/resources/alfresco/module/behavior-tutorial-repo/context/bootstrap-context.xml) and it lives in:

-    $TUTORIAL_HOME/behavior-tutorial-repo/src/main/amp/config/alfresco/module/behavior-tutorial-repo/context
+    $TUTORIAL_HOME/behavior-tutorial-repo/src/main/resources/alfresco/module/behavior-tutorial-repo/context

-The bean refers to the model XML file created earlier as well as a properties file that doesn't exist yet:
+The context file may already exist and probably contains sample Spring beans used to wire in sample models and labels.
+Replace whatever is there with the bean below.
+It refers to the model XML file created earlier as well as a properties file that doesn't exist yet:

     <bean id="${project.artifactId}_dictionaryBootstrap" parent="dictionaryModelBootstrap" depends-on="dictionaryBootstrap">
         <property name="models">